A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: AI-Aided Framework for MACC Systems with Arbitrary Topology

 \subsection{Step 3: Postprocessing}

 After training, the GNN produces an initial vertex coloring that may still contain conflicts, i.e., some adjacent vertices may be assigned the same color.
 To obtain a \emph{proper coloring}, we apply a postprocessing procedure, summarized in Algorithm~\ref{alg-postprogress}.
-It use first-fit color selection strategy in Algorithm~\ref{alg-select} to efficiently assign colors while controlling the total number of colors used.
+This procedure employs the color selection strategy in Algorithm~\ref{alg-select} to efficiently assign colors while controlling the total number of colors used.